Resuming Exercise after Eyelid Surgery

 2. Cycling

 You can cycle safely once you hit the two-week mark.
 You can either take out your bike or use a stationary bike.
-Avoid high speeds and the incline.
+Avoid high speeds and inclines to prevent strain or injury during your recovery period.
 Focus on moving your legs and take breaks as needed.
-If you feel weak, tired or lethargic while cycling, make sure to take a break.
+If you feel weak, tired, or lethargic while cycling, make sure to take a break.

 3. Low Impact Cardio

-You can search for low impact cardio workouts on the internet and start doing them two to three weeks after your surgery.
+You can search for low-impact cardio workouts on the internet and start doing them two to three weeks after surgery.
 Avoid workouts that increase your heart rate too much.
 Start slow and listen to your body.
-If you feel too tired or exhausted, take a break or end the workout and resume when you feel better.
+If you feel too exhausted, take a break or end the workout and resume when you feel better.

 4. Pilates